zeroincombenze/tools/docs/pypi_z0bug_odoo/rtd_usage.rst

 External key reference (c) is identified by "external." prefix followed by the key value used to retrieve the record.
+If key value is an integer it is the record "id".
 The field "code" or "name" are used to search record;
 for account.tax the "description" field is used.
 Please set self.debug_level = 2 (or more) to log these field keys.